vais-ral/CIL-Docs/docs/beamhardening.rst

 * numpy - needed for array operations
 * matplotlib - needed for plotting
 * scipy - needed for optimization
-* tifffile - needed fow working with tiff images
+* tifffile - needed for working with tiff images (install from `conda-forge` channel by: `conda -y -c conda-forge tifffile`)

 The CarouselFit software can be checked out to a suitable directory using the command ::